You've heard it all before.

 Look at your list with the time estimates

-And pick a set of items that adds up to roughly 60 minutes
+And pick a set of items that add up to roughly 60 minutes

 It doesn't matter how many items are on the list